-Amy Schumer Rants About “Alt-Right Trolls” Ruining Her Ratings, Attacks Media – But The Left Doesn’t Like Her Much Either [Opinion]
+Amy Schumer Rants About ‘Alt-Right Trolls’ Ruining Her Ratings, Attacks Media — But The Left Doesn’t Like Her Much Either [Opinion]

 After her Netflix special The Leather Special tanked, Amy Schumer took to Instagram to express her displeasure.
 According to TIME, Schumer took a good 250 words and change to carefully explain that people had actually liked her show, but that “the alt right organized trolls attack everything I do.”

-Schumer explained that her bad ratings were due to brigading – the practice of online trolls ganging together to artificially influence things online, and it can’t be denied that this tactic has been used to good effect in the past.
+Schumer explained that her bad ratings were due to brigading — the practice of online trolls ganging together to artificially influence things online, and it can’t be denied that this tactic has been used to good effect in the past.
 As reported by Polygon, GamerGate trolls brigaded the Baldur’s Gate: Siege of Dragonspear expansion because it featured a transgender character, tanking its ratings.
 The expansion still has 2.5 stars out of 5 on Good Old Games, compared to a 75% positive community rating on Steam – unlike GoG, Steam requires reviewers to actually own the game.
-More recently, the alt right used brigading tactics to influence online polls during the presidential election, as reported by ThinkProgress.
+More recently, the so-called alt-right used brigading tactics to influence online polls during the presidential election, as reported by ThinkProgress.

 So we know that brigading tactics work, and we know that internet trolls use them, and it’s probably fair to say that some of them gave Schumer’s show a poor rating for no good reason.